Zachary Zatara: Publication history

-Character biography
+Fictional biography

-After the events of Day of Vengeance when magic in the DC Universe was changed, Zachary developed abilities similar to his relatives, Zatanna Zatara and John Zatara.
+After the events of Day of Vengeance when magic in the DC Universe was changed, Zachary develops magical abilities similar to his relatives, Zatanna Zatara and John Zatara.
 Calling himself the "most popular teenaged magician", he briefly joins the Teen Titans.
 Zachary has little tact, patience, and modesty when it comes to his skills.
-As a result, he was left with few to no friends amongst the Titans, many of whom looked at him as a selfish brat.
+As a result, he is left with few to no friends amongst the Titans, many of whom looked at him as a selfish brat.

-During the initial "auditions" for the Teen Titans, Zachary met with Kid Devil (Eddie Bloomberg), with whom he would share a very shaky friendship.
+During initial "auditions" for the Teen Titans, Zachary meets Kid Devil (Eddie Bloomberg), with whom he has a shaky friendship.
 One night after performing as a stage magician in Metropolis, Zachary is approached by Eddie, who asks him about a mysterious candle he found.
-Zachary explains that Eddie's candle is magical in nature and Eddie lights it.
+Zachary explains that the candle is magical in nature and Eddie lights it.
 They are transported to Neron's realm and meet Neron himself.
-Although Zachary advises him not to listen to Neron's offers, Eddie makes a deal with the demon where he is transformed into a real demon.
-Neron then sends both the "new" Kid Devil and Zachary back to Earth.
-Zachary reluctantly keeps Eddie's secret.
+Although Zachary advises him not to listen to Neron's offers, Eddie makes a deal with Neron and is transformed into a demon.
+Neron returns Eddie and Zachary to Earth, where Zachary helps Eddie join the Teen Titans.

-Zachary helped Eddie gain entrance into the Teen Titans, and together they have multiple adventures.
-They battle Kid Crusader and, during one stint, went to New Azarath, where they are almost eaten by the Phantasm.
-Zachary remains a Titan for several months, before eventually quitting because one of his female teammates was driving him crazy, destabilizing his powers.

 Zachary briefly appears in the limited series "World War III".
 Along with several other Titans, he tries to stop the murderous rampage of Black Adam in Greece.
 He is slammed into a wall and injured.
 The Titans are forced to leave him behind, but he receives medical aid from Greek authorities.